langchain-ai/langgraph/docs/docs/tutorials/auth/resource_auth.md

 ![Authorization handlers](./img/authorization.png)

+???+ tip "Placeholder token"

+    As we did in [part 1](getting_started.md), for this section, we will use a hard-coded token for illustration purposes.
+    We will get to a "production-ready" authentication scheme in part 3, after mastering the basics.

 ## Understanding Resource Authorization

 In the last tutorial, we controlled who could access our bot.
 But right now, any authenticated user can see everyone else's conversations!
 Let's fix that by adding [resource authorization](../../concepts/auth.md#resource-authorization).